troyvassalotti/troyv.dev/src/posts/i-don-t-have-a-podcast.md

 ---
+title: I Don't Have A Podcast
+description: It may seem like all your friends are starting podcasts - and you hate FOMO - but humor me for a minute.
 date: 2021-09-12
-tags:
+tags: ["projects"]
-    - project
-draft: false
-title: I Don't Have A Podcast
-description: It may seem like all your friends are starting podcasts - and you hate
-    FOMO - but humor me for a minute.
-project: true
-shortname: I Don't Have A Podcast
-use_screenshot_service: true
-featuredImage: ""
 website: https://idonthaveapodcast.netlify.app
 ---